 Now my list of names is longer and far more precious than the name my parents gave me.
 Wayne, my precious sweetheart, calls me Baby.
 Kimberly and Jason call me Mama.
 And those Grandbabies, that I never ever get tired of talking about, call me Nana.
 Nana is a very precious name when it’s used by any of them.

-His name shall be called Emmanuel God With Us My Grandchildren love me, but they “really” love their Papa.
+My Grandchildren love me, but they “really” love their Papa.
 When Brayden was learning to talk I offered him a banana.
 He said, “No, Papa.
 I pointed at a banana and repeated, “Brayden, its a banana…do you want a banana?
 He reached for the banana—no, papa.
 Brayden, you really know how to hurt your Nana!

 I know names are important and through the years I’ve really tried to remember them.
 Sometimes I have messed up royally.
 Once two boys visited my children’s church the same day.
 One was Snapper and the other was Kevin.
 One boy and his family came back and began to attend our church.
 I was so proud of myself for remembering the quiet, adorable little guys name, so I used it often.
 “Good Morning, Snapper.
 So nice to see you, Snapper.”